Small baby being held by mother at pediatrician's office.

 Clinics located in communities that can benefit most.
 All families in the clinic are invited to participate in DULCE.
 This universal approach minimizes stigma and recognizes that all families need support during this first phase of their child’s life.

-The model was co-developed by Robert Sege, M.D., Ph.D., now at Tufts Medical Center, and Samantha Morton, CEO, MLPB.
+The model was co-developed by Robert Sege, M.D., Ph.D., now at Tufts Medical Center, and Samantha Morton, former CEO, MLPB.
 It is grounded in the compelling findings from a randomized controlled trial (RCT) conducted at Boston Medical Center in 2010-13.
 DULCE has a statistically significant impact on enrolled children and families, as well as the clinics that serve them.
 Results from the RCT published in Pediatrics in 2015 found that DULCE resulted in:

 • Accelerated access to concrete supports.
 DULCE families secured supports for which they were eligible at roughly twice the pace of control families.